dkovacs24/ReviOS_faq/docs/after-install.md

 ## I cannot log into my user

-It is a known bug, and being investigated right now.
-In the next build of ReviOS, it will be fixed.

-So far we know that this is happening, because of the connection of a Microsoft account to the local user.
-Right now the only fix is to reinstall your OS, and after you log into you Microsoft account set a PIN code too.
+This is happening, because of the connection of a Microsoft account to the local user.
+Right now the only fix is to reinstall your OS, and after you log into your Microsoft account set a PIN code too.

 Other technique to evade the bug, is to log into your Microsoft account in the Microsoft Store.
 That way you will not be locked out and still can use your PC without a PIN code.
 Solution reported [here](https://discord.com/channels/619835916139364383/626772969611460619/944214984047616001){target=_blank}.